 At ABS, our Kindergarten Program provides the foundational building blocks to support the intellectual, emotional, social and physical development of early learners.
 Our students engage in rich and varied learning experiences in a safe and positive atmosphere.
 Through instructional play, they investigate, plan, create and learn with and from both the teacher and their peers.
 Our program is a 3 tiered approach beginning with Pre-K and concluding in KG2.
 While entry can be made at any point, we strongly encourage you to start your child’s educational experience in Pre-K.

-Learning requires social interaction and instructional play enables early learners to practice and refine the knowledge and skills they learn during teacher directed lessons and activities.
+Learning requires social interaction and instructional play enable early learners to practice and refine the knowledge and skills they learn during teacher directed lessons and activities.
 As students also learn with and from each other, play also teaches leadership and problem-solving skills along with cooperation and collaboration strategies.

 Learning centers are an integral part of the Kindergarten Program as they provide both play and learning opportunities.
 Our centers are designed to support the lessons taught and each center has a range of activities and expectations to accommodate the learning needs of all students.
 They are usually designed to accommodate small groups but may also be designed for individual learning as well.
 While some will involve imaginative play and others support instructional practice, all centers enable students to develop their oral language skills.